Dehydrated Unstuffed Peppers – Making Dehydrated Meals for Camping

 Makes one serving, approximately 160 grams, or 1-1/2 to 2 cups of dry mix.

-Dehydrated Unstuffed Peppers Dry Ingredient Notes
+Dehydrated Unstuffed Peppers Ingredient Notes

 unstuffed peppers in a zip top bag | dehydrated unstuffed peppers | making dehydrated meals for camping | homemade dehydrated meal recipes | make your own dehydrated camping food | homemade dehydrated camping meals | homemade dehydrated backpacking meals